Skip to main content

 string

-Anime files only — omitted on TV and movie files.
-Catalog format.
-One of tv, movie, ova, ona, special, music.
+Anime files only.
+Catalog format — one of tv, movie, ova, ona, special, music.